Jitendra Lal Das

 Jitendra Lal Das popularly known as Junu Das was an Indian politician and a leader of the Communist Party of India.
 He was a member of the Tripura Legislative Assembly, representing the Belonia constituency from 1972 to 1977.
-He was one of the founder members of AISF.
-He was elected as Secretary of CPI Tripura State Council in the year 1972, the post which he held till his death in the year 1992.
+He was one of the founding members of the AISF.
+He was elected as Secretary of the CPI Tripura State Council in the year 1972, a post which he held until his death in 1992.